puppetlabs/puppet-docs/source/facter/3.0/fact_overview.markdown

 Most facts are resolved all at once, without any need to merge data from different sources.
 In that case, the resolution is **simple**.
 Both flat and structured facts can have simple resolutions.

-### Example: minimal fact that relies on a single shell command
+### Example: Minimal Fact That Relies on a Single Shell Command

 ~~~ ruby
 Facter.add(:rubypath) do